MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 7. In the **Server - Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Without Debugging**.

 8. In Microsoft Edge, in the address bar, note the port number that appears at the end of the URL **http://localhost:[port]**.
-You will use the port number during this demonstration.
+You will use the port number during this lab.

 9. In Microsoft Edge, click **Close**.